tigger04/logseq-paste-link/README.md

-## Hello World Sample
+## paste-link Sample

-This is a Hello World sample that just get you started :)
+This is a paste-link sample that just get you started :)

 ### Demo